Junior Football Programs at our club: View an overview in the Table below. Further details will be added as the club updates the new website.

 The ACE FC Academy is accessable by trial and selection.
 All players in the ACE U8 to U11 development squads (Komodo Teams) automatically qualify into the Academy.

 Additional Fees apply for both the Football School and Academy.

 As one of the largest junior football clubs on the north side of the city, we provide a large selection of social community and development teams.
 This allows our coaches to place social players into teams of similar abilities whilst also providing the development for those players wanting to advance their football.
 This in turn ensures, players enjoy their football, have fun with their friends and continue to participate in sport into their adult years.

 ACE has always had an emphasis on participation, with a clear goal of player development and fun.
 We pride ourselves on meeting the highest possible standards for club facilities, strategic direction and player development.
 We offer the opportunity for our players to play and train under a positive, safe, professional coaching and player environment.

 For our Junior Competitive Teams, ACE FC aims to provide an environment where player development is the key motivator for players and coaches.
-ACE are one of only four clubs in Brisbane that will compete in ALL age groups U12-U16 in the Super Youth League Competition for 2017.
+ACE are one of only four clubs in Brisbane that will compete in ALL age groups U12-U16 in the Brisbane Youth Premier League Competition for 2018.
 This is the highest level competition in the Brisbane Zone for Junior Footballers.

 ACE forms an affiliation with Moreton Bay United FC (MBUFC) who compete in the National Premier League (NPL).
 ACE believes that this affiliation with MBUFC provides our elite players with the best oportunity to purse their goals in football whilst maintaining our own identity as a community based club that develops all footballers from social players to those ready for the elite levels.
 ACE recognise the NPL as the development pathway for elite juniors and will continue to offer development programs within the club that prepare the elite players that aspire to professional football into the NPL.